ankane/dexter/README.md

 ### Homebrew

-On Mac, you can use:
+With Homebrew, you can use:

 ```sh
 brew install ankane/brew/dexter